-Regression analyses that involve imputing baseline or outcome variables for a portion of the analysis sample can receive a moderate causal evidence rating as long as all other applicable regression criteria have been met.
-However, the profiles of these studies will include information on the potential interpretation issues that arise when baseline or outcome variables have been imputed.
+Regression analyses that involve imputing pre-intervention or outcome variables for a portion of the analysis sample can receive a moderate causal evidence rating as long as all other applicable regression criteria have been met.
+However, the profiles of these studies will include information on the potential interpretation issues that arise when pre-intervention or outcome variables have been imputed.